sile-typesetter/casile/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-blue.svg)](https://conventionalcommits.org)
 [![Commitizen Friendly](https://img.shields.io/badge/Commitizen-friendly-blue.svg)](http://commitizen.github.io/cz-cli/)

-The CaSILE toolkit is a collection of tools designed to automate book publishing from start to finish.
+The CaSILE toolkit is a build system that glues together a large collection of tools into a cohesive system to automate book publishing from start to finish.
-The concept is to take very simple input and turn it into a finished product with as little manual intervention as possible.
+The concept is to take very simple easily edited input and turn it into a finished product with as little manual intervention as possible.
 It transforms plain text document formats and meta data into press ready PDFs, E-Books, and rendered promotional materials.

+In traditional publishing workflows the closer a book is to production the harder becomes to work with.
+The pipeline ‘narrows’ to more and more advanced (complex/expensive) software and more and more restricted access.
+CaSILE turns this around by completely automating all the ‘later’ production stages and putting the content font and center in an easily edited format.

 CaSILE (pronounced like 'castle') started out life as a submodule called `avadanlik` included inside my book project repositories (avadanlık being a Turkish word for toolkit).
-AS most of the parts revolve around SILE, in my head at least CaSILE became **Caleb’in Avadanlığı ile Simon’s Improved Layout Engine**, roughly translating to “Caleb's SILE Toolkit”.
+AS most of the parts revolve around SILE, in my head at least CaSILE became **Caleb’in Avadanlığı ile SILE**, roughly translating to “Caleb's Toolkit for SILE”.
 Come to think of it that would have been a simpler way to arrive at the name, but the project has deep Turkish roots so I'm keeping the "a" in the name name as a nod to its origin.

 ## Dependencies

-CaSILE glues together *a lot* of different tools to build a complete publishing tool chain.
+CaSILE glues together *a lot* of different open source tools to assemble a complete publishing tool chain.
-Behind the scenes this is messy business.
+Behind the scenes this is very messy business.
 In order to make everything work I've had to use an eclectic variety of software.
 All of these are open source and available across platforms, but I only personally test on Linux.
 Arch Linux packages are available (AUR recipes at [casile][aur-casile] or [casile-git][aur-casile-git], precompiled packages in [this repo][arch-alerque]) for easy setup.